ASPCA has provided $1.75 million in grant funding to support construction of two new innovative facilities.

 OHS has announced a groundbreaking New Road Ahead project to improve the lives of vulnerable animals and further support under-resourced pet owners in Oregon.
 The project, which is made possible in part thanks to a total of $1.75 million in grant funding from the ASPCA (American Society for the Prevention of Cruelty to Animals), includes the construction of two new innovative facilities to better support the future of animal welfare in Oregon.
 The New Road Ahead is the most ambitious expansion of OHS programs and services in its 153-year history.

 The New Road Ahead includes the construction of two new buildings next to OHS’s Ernest C. Swigert Animal Shelter.
-The facilities will house a Behavior Rehabilitation and Rescue Center, Animal Crimes Forensic Center, and a Community Teaching Hospital.
+The facilities will house a Behavior and Rescue Center, Animal Crimes Forensic Center, and a Community Veterinary Hospital.
 The project is scheduled to break ground in June 2021 and be completed by July 2022.
 The fundraising goal for the New Road Ahead is $36 million.
 More information about how to contribute to the project can be found at oregonhumane.org/newroadahead.

 “Our mission calls us to create a more humane society,” says Sharon Harmon, OHS President and CEO.
 “The goal of the New Road Ahead is to keep pets and families together and prevent and eliminate suffering in all its forms – from the heartbreak of surrendering a pet with a treatable medical condition to fighting animal cruelty and neglect.”